hhvm/user-documentation/guides/hhvm/00-quickstart/01-quickstart.md

 After installing HHVM, it should automatically be running in server mode.
 If it is not, you can start it up by:

 ```
-hhvm -m server -d hhvm.server.port=8080 -d hhvm.server.source_root=/var/www/public
+hhvm -m server -p 8080
 ```

-You can choose any port you want (80 is the default, so if you want that, then you do not need to specify the option), and you can choose any source root (place where the code will run from) you want (the default directory for proxygen is the current directory where the `hhvm` process was launched; we gave it an explicit value above).
+`-m` represents the [mode](../basic-usage/intro.md); in this case we are running in server mode using the default server type of [proxygen](../basic-usage/proxygen.md). `-p` represents the port.
+You can choose any port you want (80 is the default, so if you want that, then you do not need to specify the option), and the default location for your source files (e.g. `<?hh` or `<?php` files will be in the current directory from where you ran the command above)

-You do not need to add `-d hhvm.server.type=proxygen` since that is the default.

 Write a simple "Hello World" program named `hello.php`: